John Gasparine '01

 An Alumnae/i Q&A

 While at Goucher I was active with the Ultimate Frisbee Team and House Council, where I helped plan Get Into Goucher (GIG) and several other events across the campus.
 I graduated from Goucher in 2001 with a Bachelor of Arts degree in biology and have since applied the scientific method to all areas of business.
-For several years, I owned a business that specialized in the importation of goods from South America, and I now manage a team of business consultants for STV, Incorporated.
+I now manage a multi-disciplinary team of business consultants for STV, Incorporated.
 As a hobby, I provide consulting services to the beer industry.

 Describe one experience, course, or person from your time at Goucher that influenced your career path.